 The Graham Lab is pursuing experimental and computational systems biology approaches to develop quantitative models of the cancer and other human diseases.
 We draw on biology, statistics and engineering to build data-driven, predictive models of tumor phenotypes using quantitative data generated in-house.
 Through collaboration with physicians and clinicians, we are applying these approaches to questions that impact clinical care.
 SHINE student would be in an experimental research lab.

-Prof. Nicholas Graham: Graham Lab
+Prof. Nicholas Graham: Graham Lab - COMPUTATIONAL

 We are finding ways to convert carbon dioxide emissions into useful molecules such as pharmaceuticals using chemistry similar to photosynthesis.